 Your phone will probably be taken off you when you are detained.
 Keep your important numbers written down.
 If it’s possible to still use your own sim card, it’s a good idea to have saved important numbers to the sim card beforehand (rather than to your phone handset) so the numbers will be still available in the replacement phone.
 If you have a smart phone, the sim card is unlikely to work in the detention centre device.

-This last point is crucial – have a signing support system in place for your visits to the reporting centre – so you always have allies who know if you have been detained and can help put your action plan into action with your friends, supporters, family, lawyer, doctor etc.
+This last point is crucial.
+Make sure that you have a support system in place for your visits to the reporting centre, and detention action plan: who do you need to contact?
+What do you want them to do for you?
+This way you always know that if you are detained someone will help to put your action plan into action with your friends, supporters, family, lawyer, doctor etc.